 Stradview

-Stradview was developed from Stradwin, which is a tool for freehand 3D ultrasound recording and visualisation.
-Stradwin is also a useful tool for visualisation from 3D medical data of any sort.
-It can load most types of DICOM data or image sequences, produce very high quality surface models and surface and volume-based visualisations which can also be turned into movies using scripts.
+Stradview is software for the visualisation and analysis of 3D imaging data.
+It can load most types of DICOM data, image sequences and other data formats and also export data and export surfaces in original and re-oriented formats.
+It can produce very high quality surface models and surface and volume-based visualisations which can also be turned into movies using scripts.
 It can also be used for cortical thickness mapping from DICOM CT data.

 Stradview is a research tool.
 You use it at your own risk.
 It is actively supported and developed, but it may not always work exactly as documented.